jdh4/software_testing/02_unittest/README.md

 Create a file called `circle_radius.py` that defines a function `circle_radius` that returns the radius of a circle given the area.
 Then create a second file called `test_circle_radius.py` for the unittests.

+If you finish early then start writing unit tests for the scripts for your research work.

 ## Example 2